Sandro Botticelli: Sexuality

-There has been over a century of speculation that Botticelli may have been homosexual.
-Many writers observed homo-eroticism in his portraits.
-The American art historian Bernard Berenson, for example, detected what he believed to be latent homosexuality.
 In 1938, Jacques Mesnil discovered a summary of a charge in the Florentine Archives for November 16, 1502, which read simply "Botticelli keeps a boy", an accusation of sodomy (homosexuality).
 No prosecution was brought.
 The painter would then have been about fifty-eight.
 Mesnil dismissed it as a customary slander by which partisans and adversaries of Savonarola abused each other.
-Opinion remains divided on whether this is evidence of bisexuality or homosexuality.
+Opinion remains divided on whether this is evidence of homosexuality.
 Many have backed Mesnil.
 Art historian Scott Nethersole has suggested that a quarter of Florentine men were the subject of similar accusations, which "seems to have been a standard way of getting at people" but others have cautioned against hasty dismissal of the charge.
 Mesnil nevertheless concluded "woman was not the only object of his love".

 The Renaissance art historian, James Saslow, has noted that: "His [Botticelli's] homo-erotic sensibility surfaces mainly in religious works where he imbued such nude young saints as Sebastian with the same androgynous grace and implicit physicality as Donatello's David".